autobrr/autobrr.com/docs/introduction.md

 2. Create a user for yourself.

-   Most easily done through the initial "wizard" in the web UI when autobrr is first started.
+   Most easily done through the initial "GUI" in the web UI when autobrr is first started.

 3. [Register a nick on your indexer's IRC